 Contrary to what you might have heard, it’s possible to reverse a vasectomy.
-The board-certified urologists at Urology Associates of Southeastern North Carolina, located in Wilmington, North Carolina, are well known for their skill in vasectomy reversal procedures.
+The board-certified urologists at Urology Associates of Southeastern North Carolina, located in Wilmington, North Carolina, and Southport, North Carolina, are well known for their skill in vasectomy reversal procedures.
 These dedicated professionals have also created a warm and welcoming office environment that makes it easy to share your concerns and expectations.
 Call today to schedule a vasectomy reversal evaluation or book your visit online.

 A vasectomy blocks sperm from reaching the seminal fluid that’s ejaculated from the penis during sexual activity.
 This typically occurs when both ends of the small tubes that carry sperm from the testes to the urethra (the vas deferens) are cut and sealed during a minor, in-office surgery.